MunicipalDevelopment/811/README.md

 # 811: NM One Call

-Tickets sent from NMOneCall when someone wants to dig.
-Need to respond and possibly line spot the utilities to make sure they will not be hit.
+NMOneCall (811) is a service which notifies subscribers when someone is going to dig.
+It allows us to line spot our utilities to make sure nothing is hit.
+They have moved from TelDig to a new system.
+This new system has a different ticket format and an API.
+The code in the repo handles the ticket parsing, includes a front end, and sends results to the API.

-The Parse811.py file will load tickets from a directory in to a database.
-Set this to run at interval.
+Parse811.py is a python script to parse the XML tickets and send them to the DB.
+This should run at an interval.
-You need a DB table to dump it in.

-Publish the table as a REST Endpoint.
-This code will be available later.

-Consume REST in webpage.
-The webpage has a list of tickets(index.html) and each links to detail.html.
-This shows a map, layers you need and a form to post your response/close ticket.

-This system was built due to changes in the 811 ticketing system that made it incompatible with our system - changes to the file structure of tickets and new API for responding/closing.
+Index.html is the main entrance to the front end.
+It is a table of tickets from the DB.
+Selecting a ticket will take you to detail.html.
+This page will display the location of the ticket and a form to add comments and the resolution.

+Submitting the form connects to the GoServer and sends the data to NMOneCall.
+Currently, they do not allow CORS so it has to happen server side.
+I have put in a request to change this.

+Application needs to update the DB on success with resolution and success.
+Then remove from the table on the main page (only display open tickets).
+Failures can be handle any way you would like.